Skip to main content

-Just as culture is a great and integral part of our lives, in this article, we will be discussing some aspects that challenge cultural norms.
+Since culture is such a big part of our lives, this article will look at some beliefs that challenge cultural norms.

 Examples